openshift-evangelists/oc-wrapper/README.md

-# oc-login
+# oc Wrapper to manage contexts in a proper way
-Script to manage login to different clusters and context switching.
+Script to wrap oc that manages login to different clusters and context switching.

 ## List of commands